-Another option is if spouse was on title but not on the note of the mortgage loan, home buyers can purchase a new home.
-Have the mortgage under spouse’s name.
-As long as they qualify with debt to income ratios both husband and wife does not need to be on the mortgage.
+Another option is if the spouse was on the title but not on the note of the mortgage loan, homebuyers can purchase a new home.
+Have the mortgage under the spouse’s name.
+As long as they qualify with debt to income ratios both husband and wife do not need to be on the mortgage.
 Married folks do not necessarily always have both folks file bankruptcy and/or have a housing event.
 As long as the other spouse was not on title, and had a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale, that spouse can be on the mortgage loan as the other spouse can go on title.

 - Same with bankruptcy

-- If spouse does not have income, spouse can have a non-occupant co-borrower
+- If a spouse does not have income, the spouse can have a non-occupant co-borrower

 - Non-occupant co-borrowers can be added on FHA Loans

-- The non-occupant co-borrower will go on the mortgage note but not on title
+The non-occupant co-borrower will go on the mortgage note but not on the title.

-Home buyers with relative who is willing to do the home purchase for them as an investment property can be an option.
+Homebuyers with a relative who is willing to do the home purchase for them as an investment property can be an option.
 Straw Buyers is illegal but there are ways of making it legal if a family member is willing to purchase property as an investment property.
-Do not lie on mortgage loan application.
+Do not lie on mortgage loan applications.

 - It is considered a straw buyer

-- Straw buyer home purchase strategies is considered mortgage fraud
+- Straw buyer home purchase strategies are considered mortgage fraud

 - However, a relative or family member can purchase the property as an investment property

-- Resident can go on title and make the mortgage payments
+- Resident can go on the title and make the mortgage payments

-- After waiting period has passed, you can qualify for a refinance mortgage loan
+- After the waiting period has passed, you can qualify for a refinance mortgage loan

 - Refinance family member and/or relative off